 Ask 100 hikers about their favorite ultralight pack and you’ll get a dozen different answers.
 But like all backpacks, the most important aspect is that it fits your body perfectly and is adjusted properly!
 If you don’t know how to fit a pack, it’s worth a trip to an outdoor shop to talk with a qualified salesperson.

-If you can keep your packing weight low, yes, an ultralight backpack is worth the investment for many hikers.
-However, it’s worth noting that ultralight packs require the user to understand how to pack efficiently to keep their load weight quite low, usually less than 25-30 pounds.
+Yes, an ultralight backpack is worth the investment for many hikers if you can keep your packing weight low.
+However, it’s worth noting that ultralight packs require the user to pack efficiently — usually less than 25-30 pounds.

-If you expect your gear will weigh more than that, an ultralight backpack will probably not be a good choice, as many won’t support heavy loads very well.
+If you expect your gear to weigh more than that, an ultralight backpack will probably not be a good choice since many won’t support heavy loads very well.

-Your base weight is the weight of all your gear not counting things you consume such as water and food.
-So it includes things like your stove but does not include the food you cook.
+Your base weight is the total weight of all your gear, excluding consumables such as water and food.
+It includes things like your stove, but does not include the food you cook.

 Most ultralight backpackers consider a base weight of 10 pounds to be a good measure of ultralight backpacking.
 Get it down to 5-6 pounds and you’re in the superlight backpacking range.
 For more casual lightweight backpacking, you can stretch the weight up to about 15 pounds.
 The first step though is getting your gear out, weighing it, and putting it in a spreadsheet so you can truly visualize your backpacking setup as a whole.